roimartins/onebenthicdb/README.md

 (-O: no owner)
 ## Create new DB based on OneBenthicLive
+Create a new DB in PgAdmin4 with same name as pg_dump backup file

+e.g. 'one_benthicbackup13022020'

 Using the command line in default directory: C:\Users\kmc00>

 psql -U postgres -h localhost -p 5433 one_benthicbackup13022020 < one_benthicbackup13022020.sql

 PW:postgres1234